-The hardest part of an AI/ML project isn't the model.
+The hardest part of an ML project isn’t the model.

 ML Strategy